Romans 3:31 Do we then overthrow the law by this faith? By no means! May it never be, on the contrary, we uphold the law.

-And lastly, how passionate is Paul about this?
-How does he respond to this apparent notion that we might misunderstand him and think that the Law of God might be overthrown or put to an end by our faith?
+How passionate is Paul about this?
+How does he respond to an apparent notion that we might misunderstand him or somehow assume that the Law of God might be overthrown or put to an end by our faith?

 Paul vehemently says “μὴ γένοιτο”/”mē genoito”, which is literally “never be” and stated by Thayer’s Greek Lexicon as: “a formula especially frequent in Paul, Far be it!
 God forbid!”

-And I repeat, the church of today teaches and preaches the exact opposite of what Paul is teaching here.
+Again, I repeat, mainstream theology today teaches and preaches the exact opposite of what Paul taught.

-Why does Paul teach that we are to uphold, follow, observe, continue in and keep the Law of God?
-Because, as the greatest Scriptural scholar of his day, he knew the Word of God better than anyone.
-Paul knew that the Law of God as given through Moses is forever.
+Why does Paul tell us that we are to uphold, follow, observe, continue in and keep the Law of God?
+Because, as one of the greatest Scriptural scholars of his day, he knew the Word of God better than anyone.
+Paul knew that the Law of God given through Moses is forever.

 What does the text say?

-Genesis 17:9-13 9And God said to Abraham, “As for you, you shall keep my covenant, you and your offspring after you throughout their generations.
-10This is my covenant, which you shall keep, between me and you and your offspring after you: Every male among you shall be circumcised.
-11You shall be circumcised in the flesh of your foreskins, and it shall be a sign of the covenant between me and you.
-12He who is eight days old among you shall be circumcised.
-Every male throughout your generations, whether born in your house or bought with your money from any foreigner who is not of your offspring, 13both he who is born in your house and he who is bought with your money, shall surely be circumcised.
+Genesis 17:9,13 9And God said to Abraham, “As for you, you shall keep my covenant, you and your offspring after you throughout their generations… 13both he who is born in your house and he who is bought with your money, shall surely be circumcised.
 So shall my covenant be in your flesh an everlasting covenant.